 Negative information on the NPDB has the ability to substantially harm a health care practitioner’s career.
 A practitioner with just one negative report can easily find it difficult to gain or maintain staff privileges, become omitted from billing large insurance companies and Medicare and face future state licensing actions.

 Reports to NPDB are permanent but may be appealed through a dispute process.
 Initial NPDB disputes must be taken up with the reporting entity.
-If the reporting entity fails to adjust the report after a request, the subject may ask for review of the report by the secretary of HHS.
-The secretary reviews reports only with regard accuracy of the factual information and also to ensure that the information was required to be reported.
+If the reporting entity fails to adjust the report after a request, the subject may ask for review of the report by the Secretary of HHS.
+The Secretary reviews reports only with regard accuracy of the factual information and also to ensure that the information was required to be reported.
 NPDB’s dispute review process is highly technical and requires the knowledge and skill of an experienced health law attorney.
-Practitioners must be cautioned from filing disputes by themselves with the secretary of HHS because once an initial dispute is filed, the subject is not likely to be granted a second review.
-There is no formal NPDB appeals process for reconsideration of a secretary’s review.
+Practitioners must be cautioned from filing disputes by themselves with the Secretary of HHS because once an initial dispute is filed, the subject is not likely to be granted a second review.
+There is no formal NPDB appeals process for reconsideration of the Secretary’s review.

-If you have received or perhaps are about to receive a negative NPDB report and wish to appeal, you should contact Delegal Law Offices.
+If you have received or perhaps are about to receive a negative NPDB report and wish to appeal, you should contact Delegal & Poindexter.
 We can fight to prevent damaging information from being placed on the NPDB and protect your rights during the appeals process.